rbegg/Reproducible_Research_2/Project2.md

 ## Which types of events have the greatest economic consequences?

 The data has two variables, property damage and crop damage , that indicate economic consequence.
-In this case, we will combine the two variables.
+In this case, we will combine the two variables in the analyses.

 ```r